rob637/leaderreps-PDPlatformDev/USER-GUIDE.md

 | Weekday with no activity | Reset to 0 |

 **Tip:** Even completing just your Grounding Rep keeps your streak alive!

+### Leadership Identity Statement (LIS) Maker

+Craft your personal Leadership Identity Statement:
+1. Access the LIS Maker card on the dashboard.
+2. Follow the prompt: "I am a [Core Value] leader who [Action] to create [Impact]."
+3. Use the text area to draft and refine your statement.
+4. Your statement will be saved and used in your daily grounding rep.

 ---